alirezameftahi71/ProductArchive/README.md

     $ npm run dev
     ~~~
 1. Make a copy of `.env.example` file in the root path and rename it to `.env` and open it in a text-editor.
+1. If you are using MySQL,
+    1. Find the 'MySQL Config Section' and uncomment the section bellow it.
+    1. Make sure the other section ('Sqlite Config Section') is commented out.
-1. Find the lines starting with `DB_` .
+    1. Each line in this section statrs with a `DB_` .
 Change the fields based on your database settings.
 You can pick any name for the `DB_DATABASE` field.
+    1. Save the changes to the `.env` file.
     1. Login to your database and create a new database with the same name that you picked for the `DB_DATABASE` field in the `.env` file.

+1. If you are using Sqlite,
+    1. Find the 'Sqlite Config Section' and uncomment the section bellow it.
+    1. Make sure the other section ('MySQL Config Section') is commented out.
+    1. Save the changes to the `.env` file.

 1. In the root path of application run this command:
     ~~~bash
     $ php artisan migrate